 The cathode may be transparent or not depending on the type of OLED, this injects electrons when a current flows through the device.

 In this type of OLED cathode and anode they are formed by perpendicular strips.
 Since the organic layer is between said stripes, the light is emitted at intersections (pixels), by applying voltage in the horizontal and vertical matrix points.

-This type of OLED is easy to manufacture but consumes more energy than the alternative system, for this reason are ideal for small screens (1 "to 3") and Alphanumeric.
+This type of OLED is easy to manufacture but consumes more energy than the alternative system, for this reason they are ideal for small screens (1 "to 3") and alphanumeric.